-As a condition to receiving his option award, Mr. Tiziani entered into a restrictive covenant agreement that includes perpetual confidentiality covenants and intellectual property assignment obligations.
-The agreement also includes non-competition obligations and non-solicitation obligations with respect to customers, vendors, suppliers, manufacturers or other business partners during his employment with us and for twenty-four (24) months following his termination of employment with us.
-In addition, the agreement includes non-solicitation obligations with respect to our employees and independent contractors during and for twenty-four (24) months following his termination of employment with us.
+As a condition to receiving his option award and his RSU award, Mr. Tiziani entered into restrictive covenant agreements that include perpetual confidentiality covenants and intellectual property assignment obligations.
+The agreements also include non-competition obligations and non-solicitation obligations with respect to customers, vendors, suppliers, manufacturers or other business partners during his employment with us and for twenty-four (24) months following his termination of employment with us.
+In addition, the agreements include non-solicitation obligations with respect to our employees and independent contractors during and for twenty-four (24) months following his termination of employment with us.